 Similar to the previous methods, you will need to enter your details and verify your information by entering an OTP.

-A credit score is calculated based on various factors such as your credit history, any past rejection of loan applications, credit utilisation and more.
-The credit score of an individual takes into account many factors, including the overall history of repaying debts, loan applications and credit card usage.
-There are a total of 200+ variables having different values which can be used as inputs.
-These inputs are entered into an algorithm which is designed specifically for credit score estimation.
+Credit score calculation is based on various factors such as your credit history, any past rejection of loan applications, credit utilisation, and more.
+The credit score of an individual takes into account many factors, including the overall history of repaying debts, loan applications, and credit card usage.
+There are a total of 200+ variables having different values, which can be used as inputs.
+These inputs are entered into an algorithm that is designed specifically for credit score estimation.

 Some of the main factors affecting the credit score are: